5-year BS-MCS Program

 Note: Students who are seniors follow the standard application process for the M.C.S.
 Program.

-- Applicants who are transferring in their junior year must hold at least a 3.0 technical GPA and an overall 3.0 GPA and may apply through an application process administered by the Department’s Graduate Academic Office.
+- Applicants transferring to CS from another institution may apply with 15 graded credit hours on the Urbana campus and with current enrollment for at least 15 credit hours.
+They must hold at least a 3.0 technical GPA and an overall 3.0 GPA and may apply through an application process outlined under "Application Process" below.

 - B.S.-M.C.S.
 Degree Requirements

-Applications for the B.S./M.C.S. program will open on February 1st and the deadline to submit is March 15th.
+Applications for the B.S./M.C.S. program will open on February 1st, and the deadline to submit is March 15th.
 This program only has a fall entrance.
-An informational session is held mid October for all interested undergrads to learn more about the program and the application process.
+An informational session will be held in mid-October for all interested undergrads to learn more about the program and the application process.

 All application materials must be submitted by the deadline of March 15th.
 Applicants who do not have a completed application by the deadline will not be considered for that term's program entry.

-Applicants must submit the following applications materials by the deadline to be considered for the program.
-If there are any questions regarding the applications process, please contact Mary Beth Kelley at firstname.lastname@example.org or Kara MacGregor at email@example.com.
+Applicants must submit the following application materials by the deadline to be considered for the program.
+If there are any questions regarding the application process, please contact Kara MacGregor at firstname.lastname@example.org.

-- Staring in 2017, applications for the B.S./M.C.S. program must be submitted through the university's Online Application system.
+- Applications for the B.S./M.C.S. program must be submitted through the university's Online Application system.
 Please select "Computer Science - BS/MCS" as the "Degree Name".

-- Please review and follow Application Process & Requirements to submit your application.
+- Please review and follow the Application Process & Requirements to submit your application.

 Acceptance into the Program